Managing Back-to-School Anxiety

 - Model a growth mindset by recognizing that we all have the capacity to change, grow, and develop.
 When children see growth mindsets in action around them, they are much more likely to internalize and apply this way of thinking for themselves.

 - Reframing events and circumstances into a more favorable view goes a long way in promoting a more hopeful outlook.
-It is not always easy to do, but it is mentally healthier for us to look at all we have learned and overcome from the past year, rather than focus on all that we may have lost.

 - Let your children know that it is natural to be a little nervous anytime we start something new, but that they will be fine once they become familiar with their classmates, teachers, and school routines.

 - Children naturally learn through observing others in their environment.
 Demonstrate coping and problem-solving behavior whenever you can.
 While children learn through observing actions, they need to observe the language in use too.
 A great way to do this is to verbalize the steps you are taking to handle a problem of your own...and when a problem is still not easily fixed, let them see how you respond to that disappointment in a healthy way.

 - If the first few days upon returning to school are a little challenging, try not to over react.
 Young children in particular may experience separation anxiety or shyness initially, but teachers are trained to help them adjust.
 If you drop them off, try not to linger.
 Reassure your children that you love them, will think of them during the day, and will be back.
 Remain calm and positive.

 - Talk with your children about ways to manage a difficult situation on their own.
 Work through examples of challenges faced during prior school years and how your children met them.